 Conducting the Shoot: What to watch for

-All employee ID badges should be showing, clothing is neat and clean, hair in place, etc. Remove all patient identifiers from shots unless you have formal written patient consent via release form.
-Video equipment should be out of the way of patients and other employees.
+All team member ID badges should be showing, clothing is neat and clean, hair in place, etc. Remove all patient identifiers from shots unless you have formal written patient consent via release form.
+Video equipment should be out of the way of patients and other team members.
 If shooting in hospital or clinics, be respectful to those around you.
 Keep noise level to a minimum.
 Leave ample time before the shoot for set-up and enough time afterwards to break down.